codeforbtv/docs/index.md

 ![cloud computing layers](http://upload.wikimedia.org/wikipedia/commons/3/3c/Cloud_computing_layers.png "cloud computing layers")

 Infrastructure as a Service (IaaS), the basic building block of cloud computing, will be the first cloud computing resource provided by the local cloud.
 This will be a set of virtual machines running on top of the physical hardware.
 Lakecraft, a Code for BTV project, could be a pilot application run on the IaaS layer.
+Lakecraft is an educational tool that engages youth and adults in science by gamifying the Lake Champlain Basin.

 On top of the IaaS layer, one or more Platform as a Service (PaaS) offerings could be provided.
 Web hosting would be one example of a PaaS, but there are much more sophisticated forms of PaaS as well.
 A basic Linux, Apache, MySQL, and PHP (LAMP) PaaS could be provided to the Vermont Digital Economy Project for non-governmental organization web hosting.